One of the most exciting parts of any trip is packing. What do you wear? What shoes do you bring? Did you remember to pack socks?

 8. Jewelry (3 necklaces & 3 pairs of earrings)

 Why?
 Don't forget these!
 A pair of earrings will always rescue an outfit from blahdom.
-Jewelry can get heavy so make sure to choose your pieces wisely.
+Jewelry can get heavy, so make sure to choose your pieces wisely.

 9. Emergency items: Sewing kit, Cramp medicine, Pimple cream

 Why?
 These are your female staples.
-Trust me, you will thank yourself for bringing them along.
+Trust me.
+You will thank yourself for bringing them along.

 10. ” Homesick” Calling Card

 Why?
-Using Skype and internet cafes are great, but what happens when you need to talk to one of your girlfriends right after you meet the man of your dreams and computers are no where to be found?
+Using Skype and internet cafes is great, but what happens when you need to talk to one of your girlfriends right after meeting the man of your dreams and computers are nowhere to be found?